pandio-com/code-samples/functions/java/README.md

-# How to deploy a Java function?
+## How to deploy a Java function?

-## The Add Function form
+The following guide will help you setup and configure your Pandio function via the form on the left.

 ### Function Name